lupyuen/lupyuen.github.io/src/auto2.md

 TODO

+NuttX for PineDio Stack has features that aren't ready to be upstreamed into NuttX Mainline...

+-   SPI Device Table

+-   GPIO Expander

+-   CST816S Touch Panel Driver

+-   LoRa and LoRaWAN Libraries

 When we have multiple devs creating NuttX Apps and Drivers for PineDio Stack, it might be good to run some __Automated Testing__ (to be sure that nothing's broken).

 Today we run a __Daily Automated Test__ on the NuttX Mainline Branch for PineCone BL602...